thisissagarthapa/Task-Management-System/README.md

 # Task Management System

-## Description
+## Overview

-Task Management System is a Django-based web application designed to help users create, assign, track, and manage tasks efficiently.
-The system incorporates key features such as status updates, deadlines, and user assignments to ensure effective task management and team collaboration.
+The Task Management System is a comprehensive web application built with Django, designed to facilitate efficient task creation, assignment, tracking, and management.
+This system features a user-friendly interface and robust functionality to support team collaboration and task organization.

 ## Features

-- Create and manage tasks
+- **Task Management:** Seamlessly create, update, and manage tasks.
-- Assign tasks to users
+- **User Assignment:** Assign tasks to users and track their progress.
-- Update task status
+- **Status Updates:** Update and monitor task status with options such as Open, In Progress, and Completed.
-- Set and track deadlines
+- **Deadline Tracking:** Set and manage deadlines to ensure timely task completion.
-- User authentication and authorization
-- Responsive user interface
+- **User Authentication:** Secure login and registration for managing user access.
+- **Responsive Design:** A mobile-friendly interface that adapts to various screen sizes.
+- **API Integration:** Provides CRUD operations for tasks through Django REST Framework viewsets.

+## API Endpoints

+- **Tasks API:** `/api/taskInfo/`
+  - **GET**: Retrieve a list of tasks or a specific task by ID.
+  - **POST**: Create a new task.
+  - **PUT/PATCH**: Update an existing task.
+  - **DELETE**: Remove a task.

 ## Screenshot